NicoHood/arc-icon-theme/README.md

-# Papiro Icon Theme
+# Elementary Arc

 **Note:** This is still a beta fork from an unfinished work.

-At the moment this theme mainly includes icons for folders and mimetypes.
+At the moment this icon theme mainly includes icons for folders and mimetypes.
 I aim to include icons from xfce-elementary, elementary and elementary-plus icons.

 ### Requirements